nicolacarlin/networking-on-demand-slicing-project/README.md

 ## Install

+> [!NOTE]
+> This project is build upon https://github.com/stevelorenz/comnetsemu.
+> To have directly all the dependecy satisfied init the VM using the provided Vagranfile, otherwise install arping and expose the post 8080, to have local access to the dashboard from the host.

-Before installing this project install the required packages:
+Before run this project install the required packages:

 ```
 sudo apt install arping
 ```

-To install this project clone the repository:
+To download this project clone the repository:

 ```
 git clone https://github.com/nicolacarlin/networking-on-demand-slicing-project.git